A Really Useful Information Leaflet

 Reopening School: Parent Information Booklet.

 A vast amount of work has been put into devising a detailed risk assessment, looking at identified hazards and controls and measures to be implemented to ensure that everyone is as safe as possible and that we are following Government guidance and Local Authority advice.
-A full, rigorous and thorough consultation process has been undertaken with staff and Governors and the risk assessment has the full support of Governors.

 Many thanks Mrs Shaw

 The government have released some guidance to support schools, families and communities to begin planning for the safe reopening of schools in September.